jonatankruszewski/m121-mongodb-the-mongodb-aggregation-framework/notes.md

 - For geoqueries.
 - Must be the first stage.
 - Can't use $near in the predicate.
-- Can be used on sharde d collections ($near can't)
+- Can be used on sharded collections ($near can't)
 - $near can't use other indexes (like $text)

 ### Lecture: cursor like stage